SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

 end
 ```

-However, a "**break**" will terminate the entire loop that use the
+However, a `break` will terminate the entire loop that use the
 concise nested form.

 ### Compound expressions ###

-In Julia, we can use "**begin...end**" or "**(;)**" chains to form a
+In Julia, we can use `begin...end` or `(;)` chains to form a single
-single compound expression out of several sub-expressions.
-In other
+compound expression out of several sub-expressions.
+In other words,
-words, it can be considered as a small one-time-use function with the
+it can be considered as a small one-time-use function with the value
-value of the last sub-expression as its return value.
+of the last sub-expression as its return value.

 The four ways we can write a compound expression are (The examples
 below are borrowed from
 [Julia manual - Compound Expressions](http://docs.julialang.org/en/latest/manual/control-flow/#compound-expressions).):

-1.  "**begin...end**" in a single line:
+1.  `begin...end` in a single line:

     ```Julia
     z = begin x = 1; y = 2; x + y end
     ```

-2.  "**begin...end**" cross multiple lines:
+2.  `begin...end` cross multiple lines:

     ```Julia
 	z = begin